isabelroses/website/content/custom-lib-nixossystem.md

 I've been using NixOS for a while now, and my biggest issue was that I have a lot of machines.
-Which leads to having a lot of different [systems](https://github.com/isabelroses/dotfiles/tree/main/systems) on my [flake](https://github.com/isabelroses/dotfiles) beacuse of that hardware.
+Which leads to having a lot of different [systems](https://github.com/isabelroses/dotfiles/tree/main/systems) on my [flake](https://github.com/isabelroses/dotfiles) because of that hardware.
 The normal solution would be to use the module system, but a new issue arises when we add [nix-darwin](https://github.com/LnL7/nix-darwin).
 We suddenly start to fail